Avivbens/alfredo/projects/packages/toggle-audio-output/README.md

 ### Example

-Separate audio outputs with a line break. in the settings, like this:
+Separate audio outputs in the settings with a line break, like this:

 ```
 MacBook Pro Speakers